strider182/Quraan/README.md

 ---

-**Made for reading groups who want to coordinate their progress in real-time!**
+**Made for Quran study groups who want to coordinate their reading progress in real-time!**

+## About

+This project helps coordinate Quran reading among groups, allowing participants to:
+- Claim specific portions (Juz/Para 1-30)
+- Set completion deadlines
+- Track collective progress
+- Avoid duplicate assignments
+- See real-time updates from other participants